AnthonyAkentiev/jobs/openings/solidity.md

 - The code we are looking for could be comformant to the following interface.
 Feel free to remove/add any functions as you see fit:

 ```
-// For the sake of simplicity lets asume USD is a ERC20 token
+// For the sake of simplicity lets assume USD is a ERC20 token
-// Also lets asume we can 100% trust the exchange rate oracle
+// Also lets assume we can 100% trust the exchange rate oracle
 contract PayrollInterface {
   /* OWNER ONLY */
   function addEmployee(address accountAddress, address[] allowedTokens, uint256 initialYearlyUSDSalary);